-Section Ill.
-Restricted legacies and gifts, accepted by the Board of Trustees, shall be used in accordance with the intentions and wishes of the donor.
+Section III.
+Restricted legacies and gifts accepted by the Board of Trustees shall be used in accordance with the intentions and wishes of the donor.

-Section II .
-Should this Congregation cease to function and the membership vote to disband, any assets of the Congregation shall be assigned to the OMD or the UUA to be used for the extension of liberal religion in the vicinity.
+Section II.
+Should this Congregation cease to function and the membership vote to disband, any assets of the Congregation shall be assigned to the CER or the UUA to be used for the extension of liberal religion in the vicinity.

 Memorial Garden Commission